City of Networks

 Berlin is the right place if you want to attend Europe’s largest startup event: the “ Startup Night ”.
-This year in September, it had over 5000 visitors that came to see more than 250 founders present their businesses to corporates, investors and potential customers.
+Last year, it attracted over 4000 visitors that came to see more than 250 founders present their businesses to corporates, investors and potential customers.
 But this is also possible on a smaller scale …

 The concept of “Spätschicht” is best summarized by their slogan “small talk, big business.”
 Every edition has another location.
 But to give you an impression: The last Spätschicht took place in the “Chalet”, a club with interior from the 20s and a fairytale garden with an enclosed pond.
 Invited are founders/entrepreneurs, investors, and service providers, who each get differently colored lanyards.
 So you know directly whom to approach.
 But first, you have to apply here!

 In Berlin, one of the most important business networks is “Berlin Partner für Wirtschaft und Technologie GmbH.”
 More than 270 companies are collaborating with the Berlin State Senate dedicated to strengthen the city and its companies via business and technology support.
 Every company interested in working together for Berlin is invited to join the association thus taking advantage of the benefits of this strong network.

 The events mentioned above have a general approach: they include all fields in which your startup may be located.
 However, many startups belong specifically to the creative branch.
 If you’re in the creative and digital industries, you can always find colleagues at the Café St. Oberholz, Mein Haus am See or the Soho House in Berlin-Mitte.
 These are known hot spots for people working in that field.